telamonian/jupyter-app/README.md

     $ ./install
     ```

-- This will create a new app at `/Applications/Jupyter.app` that will, when opened, run a new instance of Jupyter Notebook, start up an independent browser, and redirect the browser to the root of your Notebook tree.
+- This will create a new app at `/Applications/Jupyter.app` that will, when opened, run a new instance of JupyterLab, start up an independent browser, and redirect the browser to the JupyterLab page.
 - `./install -d` will perform a dryrun of the installation.
 In this mode, all commands are printed to `stdout` instead of executed.

 # Uninstallation